How to Buy GameStop Shares (GME) in UK

 GameStop is widely known as one of the top retailers of online video games and gaming consoles in the US and worldwide.
-This huge company, which has a market capitalization of $670.255M, operates over 5,500 retail stores in more than 1000 international locations including the United States, Canada, Australia, New Zealand, and Europe.
+This huge company, which has a market capitalization of $11.16bn, operates over 5,500 retail stores in more than 16 countries, including the United States, Canada, Australia, New Zealand, and Europe.

 In this guide, we show you how to buy shares of GameStop in the UK.
-We’ll also cover the history of GameStop, analyze its share price performance, and suggest top brokers in the UK that offer GameStop shares.
+We’ll also cover the history of GameStop, analyse its share price performance, and suggest popular brokers in the UK that offer GameStop shares.

 If you’re considering adding GameStop to your portfolio, you will need to find UK regulated broker that gives you access to shares listed on US exchanges.
 This way, you will be able to not only buy GameStop shares but also shares of popular companies such as Amazon, Facebook, Tesla, Alphabet, and many more.